What is Ignatian spirituality?

 We don’t actually control much of anything in this world.
 This spiritual exercise invites us to loosen our grip and hold our plans lightly.
 Learning to let things go has been the single most helpful tool in managing my mental health, figuring out how to raise my kids, and discerning what the heck I’m supposed to be doing with my life.

-I’m here to share Ignatian surrender with you through weekly reflections and prayer prompts, as well as monthly book reviews and What I’m Into roundups that have nothing to do with anything but that are pretty fun, if I do say so myself.
+I’m here to share Ignatian surrender with you through weekly reflections and prayer prompts, as well as monthly book reviews that have nothing to do with anything but that are pretty fun, if I do say so myself.

 Who am I?